 To set up a remote connection for an existing synchronization project.

-- 1. Open the synchronization project. - 2.
+- 1. In the Synchronization Editor, open the synchronization project. - 2.
 In the Synchronization Editor toolbar, click Remote connection.

-This opens the remote connection dialog.

-- 3. Enter the remote connection properties. - 4.
-Click Connect.
+This opens the remote connection dialog. - 3.
+Enter the remote connection properties.